Salomon S/Lab Ultra 3 - Women's Review

 Comfort and Fit

-This is one of the most comfortable shoes that we've ever slipped on with a specific fit that we appreciate.
-The shoe is neutral-fitting with a regular width toe box that breaks in over time.
-Our main tester loves a wider shoe, and this has become her favorite for its specific fit.
-The upper is incredibly light and breathable, making it a wonderful choice for warm weather.
-Overall, we love the precise fit of this shoe that stays put, even when running downhill.
+The S/Lab Ultra 3 is one of the most comfortable shoes that we've ever slipped on but still has a specific fit that we appreciate.
+The shoe is neutral-fitting with a regular width toe box that breaks in with use.
+It is worth noting that our two main testers have completely differently shaped and sized feet, yet they unanimously agree on the comfort and fit in this shoe.
+The upper is incredibly light and breathable, making it an excellent choice for warm weather.
+Overall, we love the precise fit of this shoe, even when running downhill.
 We experienced no toe bump or movement, even on technical terrain.

-In the world of trail runners, this shoe is, by comparison, mid-weight.
-However, most trail runners these days are slimming down on heavy or clunky components, setting the norm to be a lightweight ride.
-The S/Lab Ultra 3 sits right at the 'normal' mark, weighing 9.8 ounces per shoe for a size 7 US.
+In the world of trail runners, this shoe is, comparatively, mid-weight.
+However, many trail runners these days are slimming down on heavy or clunky components, setting the norm to be a lightweight ride.
+The S/Lab Ultra 3 sits right at the 'normal' mark, weighing a modest 8.68 ounces per shoe for a size 7 US.

 Underfoot, the weight is distributed evenly.
 There is no abnormally heavy sole, and the upper is super light — the shoe feels just like an extension of your body.
 It embodies the sensation of "fitting like a glove" and is a good choice for training, races, or long-distance missions into the backcountry.